godotengine/godot/README.md

 ### Documentation

-Documentation has been moved to the [OpenProject Wiki](http://godotengine.org/projects/godot-engine/wiki/Documentation).
+Documentation has been moved to [ReadTheDocs](http://docs.godotengine.org).

 ### Binary Downloads, Community, etc.